ajithcravi/Smart-Watch/README.md

 # Smart Watch V 1.0.0

-Time is one of the most complicated topics but the interesting fact is that it is related to each and every one in this universe.History has witnessed many eras of time keeping.
-Few notable eras are the sundial era, the sandclock era, clock tower era, etc. Now people are living in the smart watch era.
-Being obsessed with technology, mankind has added all sorts of comforts within a small device, watch.
+Time is one of the most complicated topics.
+But the interesting fact is that it is related to each and every one in this universe.
+History has witnessed many eras of time keeping.
+Few notable eras include the sundial era, the sandclock era and clock tower era.
+Now people are living in the Smart Watch era.
+Being obsessed with technology, mankind has added all sort of comfort within a small device, watch.
 It is then called the Smart Watch.
 This is a project on Smart Watch that has three basic functionaliities 1.
 Time and Stopwatch 2.
 Message Viewer 3.
 Music Player

 ## Getting Started